 STRUCTURED DIALOGUE

 ECA welcomes the emergence of a structured dialogue whereby stakeholders and policy makers can engage with one another to help develop an EU-wide sports policy.
 ECA believes that the EU's willingness to listen, engage and take on board the daily realities of stakeholders prior to developing policy is to be warmly welcomed and reflects well on the EU in approaching policy-making in an open, transparent and modern manner.
+ECA remains committed and available to offer all the support required by the EU in driving its efforts around policy and legislation impacting the professional game.

 FREE MOVEMENT OF SPORTSMEN